Did you know there’s a place in Mexico, so popular for dental work that it’s actually acquired the nickname Molar City?

 Similarly, Molar City is one of the few dental tourism locations where it’s possible to get orthodontic work.
 The need for regular checkups usually prevents people from traveling too far for braces, but the border crossing can be worth it when there are thousands of dollars at stake.

 Don’t confuse a trip to Molar City with a dental vacation; the only reason to visit is to take advantage of low-cost medical care and pharmaceuticals.
-If you’re after somewhere more exotic where you can enjoy some time away, consider Cancun or somewhere in Costa Rica.
+If you’re after somewhere more vacation-friendly where you can enjoy some time away, consider Cancun or somewhere in Costa Rica.

 |Treatment||Approx US price||Approx Los Algodones price|